JanDehuma/Newspaper/wp-content/plugins/wp-carousel-free/readme.txt

 == Changelog ==

+= 2.5.10 – Nov 09, 2023 =
+* New: To add anything before and after the rating star, two hooks, 'wpcp_before_product_rating_woocommerce,' and 'wpcp_after_product_rating_woocommerce.'
+* Fix: The image counter in the lightbox displays incorrect numbers when using the lightbox with the image carousel.
+* Tested: WordPress 6.4.1 compatibility.
+* Tested: WooCommerce 8.2.2 compatibility.

 = 2.5.9 – Oct 19, 2023 =
 * New: The Quick View option to show the Quick View button in the product slider/grid.
 * New: The Show Brands option to show the brand's name in the product slider/grid.